 Percent differences were adjusted for age, site, race/ethnicity, education, dietary energy intake, smoking status, physical activity, menopausal status, and BMI in 1999/2000.
 Between Black and White women, the interaction term was borderline significant for MnBP (p-for-interaction = 0.11).
-Between Asian and White women, the interaction term was statistically significant for MEHP (p-for-interaction = 0.01) and borderline significant for MEOHP, MECPP, and ∑DEHP (p-for-interaction all equaled 0.08). ∑LMW phthalates = molar sum of MEP, MnBP, and MiBP; ∑DEHP = molar sum of MEHP, MEHHP, MEOHP, and MECPP; ∑HMW phthalates = molar sum of MBzP, MCOP, MCNP, and MCPP.
+Between Asian and White women, the interaction term was statistically significant for MEHP and ∑HMW phthalates (p-for-interaction = 0.01 and 0.047, respectively) and borderline significant for MEOHP, MECPP, and ∑DEHP (p-for-interaction all equaled 0.08). ∑LMW phthalates = molar sum of MEP, MnBP, and MiBP; ∑DEHP = molar sum of MEHP, MEHHP, MEOHP, and MECPP; ∑HMW phthalates = molar sum of MEHP, MEHHP, MEOHP, MECPP, MBzP, MCOP, MCNP, and MCPP.